Pokémon Go live events: Ingress events

 Prior to the release of Go, Niantic had developed and released a similar AR game called Ingress.
 A component of Ingress is a series of real-life events held directly by Niantic across multiple cities.
 Its first post-beta event series, held in 2013, spanned over 9 weeks and involved 39 cities worldwide.
-The Pokémon Company (TPC) CEO Tsunekazu Ishihara was also an Ingress player, which according to Hanke eased cooperation between Niantic and TPC for Go.
+The Pokémon Company (TPC) CEO Tsunekazu Ishihara was also an Ingress player, which, according to Hanke, eased cooperation between Niantic and TPC for Go.

-One type of Ingress events is known as "Anomalies", where gathered players in a specific location attempt to control the landmarks to score points for their factions, with clear victory objectives.
+One type of Ingress event is known as "Anomalies", where gathered players in a specific location attempt to control the landmarks to score points for their factions, with clear victory objectives.
 Anomalies can have attendances of upwards of 1,000 players, and Hanke noted in the 2016 Recode interview that an event in Japan gathered over 10,000.
 Additionally, Ingress also holds monthly "First Saturday" events and #NL1331 meetups (involving a mobile van).